-- Is the thermostat operating properly? - Are the blower compartment door(s) in place? - Is the furnace disconnect closed? - Has the circuit breaker tripped or the control board fuse burned open? - Is the gas turned on? - Are any manual reset switches open? - Is the filter dirty or plugged? - Is the flame sensor coated?
+- Is the thermostat operating properly?

+- Are the blower compartment door(s) in place?

+- Is the furnace disconnect closed?

+- Has the circuit breaker tripped or the control board fuse burned open?

+- Is the gas turned on?

+- · Are any manual reset switches open?

+- Is the filter dirty or plugged?

+- Is the flame sensor coated?
 (Remove and clean with steel wool.
-(Do not use emery cloth or sandpaper!) - Is there blockage in the condensate drain switch?
-Also verify that there is no double trapping of condensate. - Is the secondary heat exchanger free of debris and clogs? - Is evaporator coil clean and free of debris (If applicable). - Are all the LED's on the furnace control board constantly ON?
-If not, refer to Table 13 or the wiring diagram, Figure 31 (page 30) or Figure 32 (page 31) to determine fault condition. - Are all the LED's on the motor control board constantly ON?
-If not, refer to Table 14 to determine fault condition.
+Do not use emery cloth or sandpaper!)

+- Are all the LED's on the furnace and motor control boards constantly ON?
+If not, refer to Table 12 & Table 13 or the wiring diagrams: (Figure 29 (page 32)) to determine fault condition.